Skip to contents

 Value

 A one row data frame from WSlit that contains all known information about the standard weight equation for a given species, type of measurement units, and reference percentile if simplify=FALSE.
 If simplify=TRUE then only the species; minimum and maximum length for which the standard equation should be applied; and intercept, slope, and quadratic coefficients for the standard weight equation.
-Note that the maximum length and the quadratic coefficient will not be returned if they do not exist in WSlit.
+Note that the maximum length and the quadratic coefficient will not be returned if they do not exist in WSlit for the species.

 Details

-This function extract all known information from WSlit about the following standard weight equation,
+This function extracts all known information from WSlit about the following standard weight equation,

 $$log_{10}(Ws) = log_{10}(a) + blog_{10}(L) + blog_{10}(L)^{2}$$